freeman-lab/selectify/README.md

 #### `selection.classed(name[,value])`

 Set one or more classes on each element by updating the `className` property.
 Can provide a single class in the form `name` or a list of multiple classes specified by spaces in the form `name1 name2 name3`.
+If `value` is truthy it will determine whether to add or remove the class.
+If not provided, it will return a list of whether or not each element of the selection has the specified class.

 #### `selection.toggleClass(name)`